Bobby Schiffer. Biography of Bobby Fisher

 Georgiou, Florin 1 1 2 2 of 4

-A year later, he became the youngest grandmaster in the history of chess.
+A year later he became the youngest grandmaster in the history of chess.

 Scandals have become another constant companion of the American.
 He always demanded something: either a higher fee, or good lighting, or permission not to play on Saturdays.
-And if his conditions were not met, he refused to perform, he could pack his bags in the middle of the competition and go home.
-It is now clear that many of Fischer's demands were fair and justified, but to his contemporaries they seemed outrageous and extravagant.
+And if his conditions were not met, he refused to perform, and could pack his bags in the middle of the competition and go home.
+It is now clear that many of Fischer’s demands were fair and justified, but to his contemporaries they seemed shocking and extravagant.

-Fanaticism, including in relation to chess, does not lead to good.
-Fisher was a "client" of one of the religious sects for many years.
-His ideas about the world around him became not quite adequate.
-So, he refused the president's traditional reception for American victorious athletes, having learned that he would not be paid money for this.
-Fischer left because he thought he would be exploited and because he had a lifelong fear of failure.
-He lost so rarely that a separate book was published about his failures, How Bobby Fischer Won.
+Fanaticism, including in relation to chess, does not lead to good things.
+Fischer was a “client” of one of the religious sects for many years.
+His ideas about the world around him became not entirely adequate.
+Thus, he refused the traditional reception with the president for American triumphant athletes, having learned that he would not be paid any money for this.
+Fischer left because he believed that he would be exploited, and because all his life he was terrified of defeat.
+He lost so rarely that a separate book, “How Bobby Fischer was Defeated,” was published about his failures.

 Robert James "Bobby" Fisher(Robert James "Bobby" Fischer) was born on March 9, 1943 in Chicago (USA), and died on January 17, 2008 in Reykjavik (Iceland).